-Each committee's charter sets out its role, responsibilities, composition and structure.
-The committee charters are reviewed annually and were last reviewed in March 2023.
-Committee charters are available at
+Each committee's charter sets out its role, responsibilities, composition, and structure.
+The charters are reviewed annually and were last reviewed in March 2024.
+They are available at www.starpharma.com/corporate_governance.

-Both committees report regularly to the Board and minutes of committee meetings are provided to the Board.
+Both committees report regularly to the Board, and minutes of committee meetings are provided to the Board.